justericgg/dddtw-laravel-coffee-shop/readme.md

 ## Introduction

 This is a Laravel Domain-Driven Design demo project.
-I'm taking a C# coffee shop project as a reference from <a href="https://github.com/ArthurChang01/DDDTW.CoffeeShop"></a>.
+I'm taking a C# coffee shop project as a reference from [DDDTW.CoffeeShop](https://github.com/ArthurChang01/DDDTW.CoffeeShop).
 Checking out the C# project if you want to see more details about the concept.

 ## Before you start